Toggle: English / Spanish

 Your health care provider may recommend surgery to remove all or part of your thyroid gland if the nodule is:

 Patients with nodules that are making too much thyroid hormone may be treated with radioactive iodine.
 This treatment reduces the size and activity of the nodule.
-Pregnant women should not be given this treatment.
+Pregnant women are not given this treatment.

 Both surgery to remove thyroid gland tissue and radioactive iodine treatment can cause lifelong hypothyroidism (underactive thyroid), which needs to be treated with thyroid hormone replacement.

 For noncancerous nodules that do not cause symptoms and are not growing, the best treatment may be:

 - Careful follow-up with a physical exam and ultrasound

 - A thyroid biopsy repeated 6 to 12 months after diagnosis, especially if the nodule has grown

 Another possible treatment is ethanol (alcohol) injection into the nodule to shrink it.

 Noncancerous thyroid nodules are not life-threatening.
 Many do not require treatment.
 Follow-up exams are enough.

 The outlook for thyroid cancer depends on the type of cancer.
 With most common kinds of thyroid cancer, the outlook is very good after treatment.